Skip to main content

 sky launch -c [CLUSTER-NAME] interactive.yaml -y

-• [CLUSTER-NAME]: A name for your interactive session, for example dev.
+Replace [CLUSTER-NAME] with a name for your interactive session, for example dev.

-2. SSH into the running allocation:
+2. Use SSH to log in to the running allocation:

 ssh [CLUSTER-NAME]